-- HUS 101

-Introduction to Human Services
+HUS 101 Introduction to Human Services 3 SHC

-3 SHC

 This course covers an overview of the field of human services.
 Role responsibilities, problems, boundaries, and strategies of human services workers are included.
 (3/0)

-- HUS 102

-Personal and Professional Development
+HUS 102 Personal and Professional Development 3 SHC in Helping Professions

-3 SHC

-in Helping Professions This course provides students with the opportunity to gain a reflective writings, etc., and to understand how attitudes, values and beliefs impact both their personal and professional lives.
+This course provides students with the opportunity to gain a greater awareness of "self" through values clarification activities, reflective writings, etc., and to understand how attitudes, values and beliefs impact both their personal and professional lives.
 (3/0)

-- HUS 110

-Orientation to Human Services
+HUS 110 Orientation to Human Services 1 SHC

-1 SHC

 This course is a study of the regional human services curriculum, agencies in the service area, curriculum requirements, and career opportunities.
 (1/0)

-- HUS 201

-Family Systems Dynamics
+HUS 201 Family Systems Dynamics 3 SHC

-3 SHC

 This course examines the role of family structure, interaction and other dynamics in the development, maintenance and treatment of family dysfunctions.
 (3/0)

-- HUS 203 Human Behavior and Social Environment 3 SHC This course provides an overview of the human life cycle from birth to old age, focusing on the psychosocial implications for each stage of development.
+HUS 203 Human Behavior and Social Environment 3 SHC

+This course provides an overview of the human life cycle from birth to old age, focusing on the psychosocial implications for each stage of development.
 The student will be able to analyze why man interacts with society the way he does.
 (3/0)

-- HUS 204

-Introduction to Social Work
+HUS 204 Introduction to Social Work 3 SHC

-3 SHC